dariastarica/Compiler/README.md

-# Compilator using YACC and LEX
+# Compiler using YACC and LEX